Abdominal aortic aneurysm rupture

 Positive contrast leakage is seen through a mural defect measuring 1 cm, where contrast extravasation into aneurysmal thrombus and perianeurysmal hematoma measures 4 cm in thickness which extends to left perinephric hematoma.
-The left side of the retroperitoneal haematoma anterior to the left psoas muscle measures 7 cm in thickness.
-The posterior left pararenal space haematoma measures 3.5 cm with overall 24 cm craniocaudal dimension.
+The left side of the retroperitoneal hematoma anterior to the left psoas muscle measures 7 cm in thickness.
+The posterior left pararenal space hematoma measures 3.5 cm with overall 24 cm craniocaudal dimension.

 Branches: the origin of the inferior mesenteric artery is occluded by soft thrombus.
-Preserved origin of the coeliac, superior mesenteric and renal arteries.
+Preserved origin of the celiac, superior mesenteric and renal arteries.